London Advisory Committee

 Jon Grantham

 He has secured planning consent for many major projects and managed the preparation of EIAs for a variety of development projects.
 He has particular expertise in education, sport, heritage, infrastructure, energy, and water, gained on behalf of a wide range of clients.
-He has served terms of office on the RTPI Partnership Boards for Anglia Ruskin University, the University of Westminster (current) and Oxford Brookes University, the latter as Vice-Chair.
+He has served terms of office on the RTPI Partnership Boards for Anglia Ruskin University, the University of Westminster (current Vice Chair) and Oxford Brookes University, the latter as Vice-Chair.
 He is a past Chair of Planning Aid for London.

 In his spare time, Jon walks, runs, skis and watches live sport and bands.
-He is Vice-President of Brentham Cricket Club in Ealing.
+He is a Vice-President of Brentham Cricket Club in Ealing.

 Richard Pollard